Privacy notice - colleagues

 Your personal information will be kept secure and confidential.
 Usually we will not disclose personal data without consent, but we may share information between the Bromford group of companies, with contractors or third parties and other agencies we work with.

 Bromford shares limited personal information with contractors who are carrying out services on our behalf.
-This includes payroll and pension providers, companies who provide occupational health services and so on.
+This includes payroll and pension providers, companies who provide colleague benefits, companies who provide occupational health services and so on.
 Our contractors are required to comply with the law to ensure data is managed appropriately and for specified purposes.

 All requests for ad-hoc sharing are considered by the Data Protection Officer.
 In exceptional circumstances we may share your personal information with the Police as required by law or where sharing is in your vital interests.